Parent College Coach Tip #29: Do You Know Where Your Teens Are (on Social Media)?

 Have you set the privacy settings?

-Facebook recently rolled out a graphing feature that can potentially be misused and abused, especially with children.
+Facebook has rolled out a graphing feature that can potentially be misused and abused, especially with children.
 If you haven’t heard of it, you can see what it does in this article: Facebook graph search gets personal.
 Your teens are at risk for all kinds of picture mining and it just underscores the fact that information is out there (especially pictures) and if it’s posted it can be found.

 If you aren’t social media familiar, you best get cracking.
 Your teens are.
 They tweet.
 They post.
 They upload photos to Instagram.
 They interact with everyone using social media tools.
 The tools are great for connecting but they can also be abused.
 As parents it’s our responsibility to stay on top of their activity.

 Years ago, there was a public service announcement at 10pm every night (curfew time) and it said, “Do you know where your children are?”
 Parents have the same problem but the parameters are different.
 I’m asking you the same question, “Do you know where your children are (which sites your kids are active on and who they are talking to)?”

 Related: Clean Up Your Social Media